koropsinc/cesium-automation/README.md

-# Cesium Ops
+# Cesium Automation

-This repository provides code examples and documentation for Cesium Ops, a new age recurring tasks scheduler architected for the cloud.
+This repository provides code examples and documentation for Cesium Automation, a new age recurring tasks scheduler and automation tool architected for the cloud.